 Model United Nations Secretariat

-MUN has a UAA student Secretariat consisting of a Secretary General, an Under Secretary General, and Directors for the NGOS, World Bank, and all 7 committees.
+MUN has a UAA student Secretariat consisting of a Secretary General, an Under-Secretary General, a President of the General Assembly and Directors for the NGOS, World Bank, and all 8 committees.
 Each of these bodies needs a delegation member to serve as rapporteur (recorder/reporter).
-If you have any MUN experienced and reliable students that you would like to nominate for this role, please send us this information on or before January 15, 2018 or include the information in your registration form.
+If you have any MUN experienced and reliable students that you would like to nominate for this role, please send us this information on or before January 17, 2020 or include the information in your registration form.

 Model United Nations Preparation